LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 Introduction
 ------------

 Welcome to session 2 of our ROS2 Basics labs!
 Today, we will be exploring the visualization and simulation tools integrated with ROS2.
-In this session, we will dive into Rviz, Transforms (TFs), URDF, Xacro, parameters, launch files, and Gazebo, building the essential skills for designing and simulating robotic systems.
+In this session, we will dive into Rviz, Transforms (TFs), launch files, URDF, Xacro, and Gazebo, building the essential skills for designing and simulating robotic systems.

 Our main goal for today is to create a model of the Thymio robot that is fully integrated with ROS2 and capable of smooth operation in Gazebo simulation.
-We will guide you step-by-step through the essential elements needed to achieve this.
+We will guide you step by step through the essential elements needed to achieve this.
 You will begin with simple examples to introduce each concept and gradually apply this knowledge to build the Thymio model.
 Now, let's get to work!

 URDF Tutorial Example